davidralphlewis/davidralphlewis.github.io/_posts/2023-06-01-Omen-At-Fishponds-Junction.md

 ---

 Down the central reservation he strode,
-unbothered by traffic fumes or concrete
-face encased in a leather mask.
+unbothered by exhaust fumes or concrete, face encased in a leather mask.

 I was idling in my ordered world